Tarsiciosh/learning/docker/README.md

 - git clone https://github.com/docker/getting-started.git

+or

+- cd getting-started-master (downloaded as a zip file)

 (build the container)
-- docker build -t docker101tutorial . (docker101tutorial is the tag)
+- docker build -t tutorial-image .

 (run the container)
-- docker run -d -p 80:80 --name docker-tutorial docker101tutorial
+- docker run -d -p 80:80 --name tutorial-container tutorial-image

 (share the container)
-- docker tag docker101tutorial tarsiciosh/docker101tutorial
+- docker tag tutorial-image tarsiciosh/tutorial-image
-- docker push tarsiciosh/docker101tutorial
+- docker push tarsiciosh/tutorial-image

+(-d) - run the container in detached mode (in the background) (-p 80:80) - map port 80 of the host to port 80 in the container (tutorial-image) - the image to use
+(-t) - tag the image
+(.) look the Docker file in the current directory

+# steps for the app example inside the tutorial:

+- download the example zip file

 ## Getting our app
-(Dockerfile)
+(Dockerfile) - create
 FROM node:12-alpine
 WORKDIR /app
 COPY . .